raspberrypilearning/safeguarding-module/en/step_6.md

 Radicalisation can be difficult to notice, as it is similar to some normal teenage behaviours.
 Here are some signs that a person or group might be attempting to radicalise a child or young person:

-- Isolating themselves from family and friends
+- Isolation of themselves from family and friends
 - Talking as if from a scripted speech
 - Unwillingness or inability to discuss their views
 - A sudden disrespectful attitude towards others